den-materials/sql-intro/readme.md

 #### Getting more specific

-Just like Ruby or JavaScript, all of our comparison and boolean operators can do work for us to select more specific data.
+Just like JavaScript, all of our comparison and boolean operators can do work for us to select more specific data.

 - I want the names of all the students who aren't dinosaurs - done: